knaw-huc/levenserv/README.md

     curl -s http://localhost:8080/knn -d '{"query": "foobar", "k": 10}' |
         jq 'map(.point)'

-You will a result similar to
+You will get a result similar to

     [
       "forbear",